...

 Take A Day Trip From Porto

 If you have extra time, why not take a day trip from Porto?
 Visit Aveiro to explore its canals or Santiago de Compostela to see the gorgeous Galician city.
 Valença is just a stone’s throw away and offers stunning views of the Minho mountains and river, while Matosinhos boasts plenty of delicious seafood restaurants to sample.
-With so much on offer in the surrounding area, why not make time for an excursion while in Porto 2 days?

 Related post: 16 Day Trips From Porto